roysubhra/Shareoo/README.md

 This inherently supports distributed environment.
 Further reactivity  makes calls nonblocking and allows to become resilient.
 Ideally each functionality would be developed using a feature toggle, but by becoming reactive we do not need to have a plethora of conditions to support toggles.
 Individual service can turn on and turn off it self based on toggles and stop processing the event.
 Keeping the DataStructure different for Read and Write allows for specialized services and repos and faster retrieval through pre aggregated, cached data (tire omitted from initial Pilot).

+## POC
+To Execute
+1. Start shareoo-eureka
+2. Start Rabbit MQ
+3. Start shareoo-repo (Embedded Mongo)
+4. Start shareoo-services (Event Driven)

+### Omissions
+1. Security
+2. Cloud Config / Testing
+3. Resiliency / Testing
+4. BDD Covering Events
+5. Pipeline Config
+6. Gateway layer and caching